frePPLe/frepple/contrib/odoo/README.txt

   - mrp.bom is now split over the 2 tables mrp.bom and mrp.bom_lines
   - mrp.bom now refers to a product.template
   - authentication issue when there are multiple databases in odoo
+  - The web controller builds the results in memory before returning results to the client.
-  - v7 web controller allowed a streaming response, which is apparantly not possible any longer with v8.
-As a result the connector will be slower and consume more memory.
+    As a result the connector will be be slower and consume more memory, compared to situation where the data can be streamed incrementally.